Hear the sounds in French (opens with QuickTime Player and Windows Media Player)

 Hahaha, right?
 Or rather: héhéhé!

 Interested in learning more about French culture and traditions while improving your language skills?
-Call or contact us to organize a private French lesson in Paris with a French tutor.
+Call or contact us to organise a private French lesson in Paris with a French tutor.

 (Photo of the clock at the Musee D’Orsay by Lorena Montrose.)